Send the link below via email or IMCopy

 Physical activity is key for weight control

-60 minutes physical activity per do to maintain more if weight loss is goal
+60 minutes physical activity per day to maintain, more if weight loss is goal

 Duration and consistency are more important than intensity